rnag/rnag.github.io/_posts/blog/2025-01-04-why-i-stopped-writing-and-why-i-started-again.md

 >
 > *[Reference to previous poem about hibernation and resurgence]*

 The statement above is true.
 This is a small poem that I wrote, to capture in a bottle my essence, my individuality, and my loneliness.
 Albeit, I don’t hibernate through *all* of winter.
 I enjoy the cold months — until they become too cold.
-For me, that cutoff is somewhere around the mid-30s.
+For me, that cutoff is somewhere around the mid-30s (Fahrenheit).
 Below that, it’s just misery: hands numb, feet frozen, and the cold seeping into places you didn’t think it could.
 It’s the kind of weather that makes you question things you normally wouldn’t.

 I stopped writing for a while.
 Why?
 Because I felt like it didn’t matter.
 No one wants to read what you write.
 No one cares.
 The world feels like a graveyard sometimes — a place filled with skeletons and mean old Grinches.